-Now you might wonder which one to buy and sadly there is not a single best brush out there, because it really depends on what you like.
+Now you might wonder which one to buy and sadly there is not a single best brush out there because it depends on what you like.
 Some men prefer coarser bristles over harder ones or vice versa.
 Others will never use synthetic while a vegan may swear by them.
-For example, Sven Raphael Schneider currently uses a more exotic brush from Sam & Son, which is made in Australia, I use Mühle, Edwin Jagger and Omega…
+For example, Sven Raphael Schneider currently uses a more exotic brush from Sam & Son, which is made in Australia, I use Mühle, Edwin Jagger, and Omega…

 One of our two most popular brushes for those starting with wet shaving.
 Not very luxurious, but it does what it needs to do with impeccable quality.
-You won’t find a better made brush, just better materials.
-The fit and finish are very nice, it’s stylish, and with a great price of $48 it is affordable.
+You won’t find a better-made brush, just better materials.
+The fit and finish are very nice, it’s stylish, and with a great price of $41 it is affordable.

 2. Simpson Colonel X2L Best Badger Shaving Brush (X2L) $64

 Our other most popular starter brush.
 Some may find it just a tad on the small side, but it’s a heck of a brush for the price of $64.40.
 The Simpson Best hair used in it rivals top of the line for other brands.
 We sell a ton of them, and I can only think of one complaint ever – the size.
 Whips up lather equally well with soap and cream.
 Comfortable, long handle makes it very ergonomic.
 If I had to start over with one brush, I would pick this one.
 Simpson has that old world English character to it as well.

 3. Shavemac #177 23mm Finest Badger Shaving Brush, Faux Ivory $89